-We will need an SEL during our during the current school year.
+We will need to implement SEL during the current school year.
 In addition, we need to use LPSBG funding to support our students.
 Exploring additional curriculum and interventions for Tier 2 in Math will be critical to improving scores of students who are EL, SPED, and/or LI.